MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Further Statistics for MultiBanana

 \section{Further Statistics for MultiBanana}

 The left of \autoref{fig:data_distribution_2ref} shows the number of tasks by each reference count.
 The two-reference tasks contain more samples than the other tasks because they include multiple task types.
 The right of \autoref{fig:data_distribution_2ref} shows the breakdown of the two-reference tasks.
 It contains eleven tasks considered in the prior work~\citep{xia2025dreamomni2}: subject addition, subject replacement, background change, color modification, material modification, pose modification, hairstyle modification, makeup modification, tone transformation, style transfer, and text correction.
-Each task is ensured to include at least 6\% of the editing samples, corresponding to roughly 60 samples, which is larger than the number of samples in \citet{xia2025dreamomni2}.
+Each task is guaranteed to include at least 6\% of the editing samples, corresponding to roughly 60 samples, which exceeds the number of samples in \citet{xia2025dreamomni2}.